 Why Do I Collect Rhinos?

-Pretty soon, people started giving me all kinds of rhino “stuff” for Christmas, birthdays or whenever they found something.
-That was the beginning of my large “crash” which has grown to over 600 sculptures, figurines, toys, collectables, photos, posters, framed art, pens, jewelry, books, stuffed animals, clothing and coffee mugs.
-In addition, I have several hundred graphics that I have downloaded from the internet many of which I post here on this blog.
+Pretty soon, people started giving me all kinds of rhino “stuff” for Christmas, birthdays, or whenever they found something.
+That was the beginning of my large “crash” which had grown to over 1000 sculptures, figurines, toys, collectibles, photos, posters, framed art, pens, jewelry, books, stuffed animals, clothing, and coffee mugs.
+In addition, I have hundreds of graphics that I have downloaded from the internet many of which I post here on this blog.

-And when I look at them, I am reminded of God’s love for us.
-He sees beyond the ugliness of our sin and chooses to love us anyway.
+And when I look at them, I am reminded of God’s love for me.
+He sees beyond the ugliness of my sin and chooses to love me anyway.

 Wednesday, February 6, 2008